alirezarezaeikalat/mit-6.0001/readMe.txt

       c = Coordinate(4, 3)
       zero = Coordinate(0, 0)

-      dis = c.distance(zero)        // this equivalant to Coordinate.distance(c, zero)
+      dis = c.distance(zero)        // this equivalent to Coordinate.distance(c, zero)

 34. when you print(c), you will get a message like this:

       <__main__.Coordinate object at 0x7fa918510488>

-      you can change the print value of c, by definin __str__ function that returns string in your class:
+      you can change the print value of c, by defining __str__ function that returns string in your class:

       print(c)          # will return <3,4>